wynessgp/sqa-risk-recreation/docs/bva/domain/TerritoryGraph.md

 Input:
 - A TerritoryType enum (territories in Risk)
 - A collection of TerritoryType objects to associate as adjacencies with a given TerritoryType
-- The underlying collection storing current adjacencies of TerritoryTypes (so the map from TerritoryType to a set of TerritoryTypes; more precisely, to a collection of TerritoryTypes)
+- The underlying collection (graph) storing current adjacencies of TerritoryTypes (so the map from TerritoryType to a set of TerritoryTypes; more precisely, to a collection of TerritoryTypes)

 Output: A yes/no answer on whether we could add the adjacencies or not